Standard library utilities (files, text, time handling)

 maui.boundary.plot(ax=ax, edgecolor="black", linewidth=1.5, zorder=2)

-# Set up the title and axes
+# Set static elements for the plot: title and axis labels

 title_text = ax.set_title(f"GPM IMERG Precipitation over Hawaii - Frame 1/{len(file_path)}")